mikewest/internetdrafts/a-rose-by-any-other-name/draft.md

 5. Item #8 is added to the list, reading as follows:

-    Name resolution APIs, libraries, and application software MUST NOT use a searchlist to resolve the name `localhost`.
-That is, even if DHCP's domain search option {{RFC3397}} is used to specify a searchlist of `example.com` for a given network, the name `localhost` will not be resolved as `localhost.example.com`.
+    Name resolution APIs, libraries, and application software MUST NOT use a searchlist to resolve a localhost name.
+That is, even if DHCP's domain search option {{RFC3397}} is used to specify a searchlist of `example.com` for a given network, the name `localhost` will not be resolved as `localhost.example.com`, and `subdomain.localhost` will not be resolved as `subdomain.localhost.example.com`.

 # Implementation Considerations